Eric-Lingren/Eric-Lingren/README.md

 I'm a frontend-first engineer.

-Think in data, design for security, explore the world - digitally and physically.
+Think in data, design for security, explore the world.
 <br><br>

 ### What I love